apcooper/durham_phd_python/README.md

 -----

 In 2017 this course was given to Astronomy PhDs and included more astronomy-specific material.
-We won't go through that in class.
+We will look at some of that in the session on November 2nd.

 ---